kojiromike/docker-compose-wrapper/README.md

 ## How to use it

-Source the `dockercomposewrapper` script from your .bashrc.
+Source the `docker-compose-wrapper` script from your .bashrc.
 Then, use `docker-compose` commands like usual.

 ## Demo

-    $ . dockercomposewrapper
+    $ . docker-compose-wrapper
     $ type docker-compose
     docker-compose is a function
     docker-compose ()